Built in 1970, Marinette Marine Corporation, Marinette, Wisconsin (hull #YTB 786) as YTB-786 (Tonkawa) for the United States Navy.

-Her Keel was laid down, on the 22nd of December 1965, she was launched on the 3rd of March 1966 and delivered to the Navy on May 19, 1966.
-She was placed in service in June of 1966 and assigned to duty at Advanced Bases, Atlantic Area, Naval Station in Rota, Spain.
+Her Keel was laid down, on December 22nd, 1965.
+The tug was launched on March 3rd, 1966.
+She was delivered to the United Stated Navy on May 19th, 1966.
+The tug was placed in service in June of 1966.
+Where she was assigned to duty at Advanced Bases, Atlantic Area, Naval Station in Rota, Spain.

-She was outfitted with a 6-71 engine driving a Goulds fire pump rated at 2,000 Gallons Per Minute tied in with two fire monitors rated for 1,500 gallons foam capacity.
+She was outfitted with a Goulds fire pump, driven by a 6-71 diesel engine.
+Rated at 2,000 Gallons Per Minute.
+Feeding two fire monitors rated for 1,500 Gallons Per Minute foam capacity.

 Her towing gear consists of a JonRie InterTech 200 series bow winch equipped 450(ft) of 7(in) of Neutron Rope.
 Her original underwater submarine fendering was kept, and refurbished.